-- The BSM function is operational when - The BSM function is operational when all of the following conditions are met: • The BSM function is on. - The shift lever is in a position other than R. - The vehicle speed is greater than approximately 10 mph (16 km/h). - The BSM function will detect a vehicle when - The BSM function will detect a vehicle present in the detection area in the following situations: - A vehicle in an adjacent lane overtakes your vehicle.
+- The BSM function is operational when The BSM function is operational when all of the following conditions are met: The BSM function is on.
+The shift lever is in a position other than R. The vehicle speed is greater than approximately 10 mph (16 km/h).
+The BSM function will detect a vehicle when The BSM function will detect a vehicle present in the detection area in the following situations: A vehicle in an adjacent lane overtakes your vehicle.
 Another vehicle enters the detection area when it changes lanes.

-Conditions under which the BSM function will not detect a vehicle

-The BSM function is not designed to detect the following types of vehicles and/or objects:
+Conditions under which the BSM function will not detect a vehicle The BSM function is not designed to detect the following types of vehicles and/or objects: Small motorcycles, bicycles, pedestrians, etc. Vehicles traveling in the opposite direction - Guardrails, walls, signs, parked vehicles and similar stationary objects - Following vehicles that are in the same lane - Vehicles traveling 2 lanes away from your vehicle - : Depending on the conditions, detection of a vehicle and/or object may occur.

-- Small motorcycles, bicycles, pedestrians, etc.\ - Vehicles traveling in the opposite direction - Guardrails, walls, signs, parked vehicles and similar stationary objects\ - Following vehicles that are in the same lane\ - Vehicles traveling 2 lanes away from your vehicle\ - \: Depending on the conditions, detection of a vehicle and/or object may occur. - Conditions under which the BSM function may not function correctly - The BSM function may not detect vehicles correctly in the following situations: - When the sensor is misaligned due to a strong impact to the sensor or its surrounding area - When mud, snow, ice, a sticker, etc. is covering the sensor or surrounding area on the rear bumper - When driving on a road surface that is wet with standing water during bad weather, such as heavy rain, snow, or fog - When multiple vehicles are approaching with only a small gap between each vehicle - When the distance between your vehicle and a following vehicle is short - When there is a significant difference in speed between your vehicle and the vehicle that enters the detection area - When the difference in speed between your vehicle and another vehicle is changing - When a vehicle enters a detection area traveling at about the same speed as your vehicle - · As your vehicle starts from a stop, a vehicle remains in the detection area - When driving up and down consecutive steep inclines, such as hills, dips in the road, etc. - When driving on roads with sharp bends, consecutive curves, or uneven surfaces
+Conditions under which the BSM function may not function correctly

+The BSM function may not detect vehicles correctly in the following situations:

+- When the sensor is misaligned due to a strong impact to the sensor or its surrounding area - When mud, snow, ice, a sticker, etc. is covering the sensor or surrounding area on the rear bumper - When driving on a road surface that is wet with standing water during bad weather, such as heavy rain, snow, or fog - When multiple vehicles are approaching with only a small gap between each vehicle - When the distance between your vehicle and a following vehicle is short - When there is a significant difference in speed between your vehicle and the vehicle that enters the detection area - When the difference in speed between your vehicle and another vehicle is changing - When a vehicle enters a detection area traveling at about the same speed as your vehicle - · As your vehicle starts from a stop, a vehicle remains in the detection area - When driving up and down consecutive steep inclines, such as hills, dips on the road, etc. - When driving on roads with sharp bends, consecutive curves, or uneven surfaces